Canaan Valley Ski Area Hosts Disaster Simulation

-What we’re experiencing with this simulation is what would happen is if in fact the ski lift were to break down and they would have to get victims off the ski lift in a timely manner in an emergency event.

-Canaan Valley is one of West Virginia’s top travel destinations bringing tens of thousands of local and tourists into the county.
+Triage stations were set up by the level of severity.
+Participants that didn’t need to be seen right away were in the green and participants that had broken limbs and spinal injuries were in the red and were being seen immediately.
+As people flooded in they were being attended by medical experts as well as first responders to make sure they were getting the best possible medical attention.

+“If this happens we all need to be able to coordinate to be able to make this go as smoothly as possible and as quickly as possible so that we can save the maximum number of lives, use the minimum amount of resources and hopefully have a more positive outcome than what it could be if we didn’t have the training,” said Paramedic Firefighter Janette Basile.

-Sunday’s training scenario involved both a fire and lift failure which provided multiple training opportunities for responders and community members.
+Sunday’s training involved both a fire and lift failure for a multiple opportunity training and finished with a group discussion on how to improve in the future.

-“It’s important to practice these things so that everybody can get their ducks in a row.
-If you’ve done it once, you can do it in real life probably a lot easier and a lot better,” said volunteer Craig Merriam.

-The exercise began just before 10 a.m. with the first emergency call and by 11:15 a.m. all of the volunteer patients were transported off the mountain and received medical assistance.

 Clarksburg Studio